-EXPLORING OREGON WITH KIDS: BEND – With the wild and scenic Deschutes River flowing into its city center, and the majestic Cascade Mountains watching over it from the west, Bend sits quietly poised for outdoor adventures of nearly every interest and ability.
-And with the year-round sunshine at this high-desert destination, it’s possible to “seize the outdoors” in every season of the year.
+Planning a summer trip with the kids to Bend in Central Oregon?
+With the wild and scenic Deschutes River flowing into its city center, and the majestic Cascade Mountains watching over it from the west, Bend sits quietly poised for outdoor adventures of nearly every interest and ability.

-However you plan to get to Bend, here’s what we recommend you put at the top of your family’s list for when you get there.
+However you plan to get to there, here’s what we recommend you put at the top of your list for your family vacation in Bend, Oregon.

 At the Miller Ranch, you’ll find several buildings including real log cabins and a functioning sawmill where costumed characters from 1904 await, all ready to share details and answer questions about the frontier lifestyle in this region in the late 1800s and beginning of the 20th century.
 Kids can join in popular pioneer games, learn to card wool, and operate the hand-powered tools of the time among other activities.
 Find out more: https://www.highdesertmuseum.org/

 Tips: The High Desert Museum offers special activities and events seven days a week (except when closed for the major holidays), so be sure to check the schedule in advance to make sure you don’t miss something you’ll regret.
 Kids 4 years and younger visit free and the museum provides complimentary strollers and wheelchairs as well.

 2. Conquer the “Misery” at Smith Rock State Park

 The Misery Ridge Trail at Smith Rock State Park is not for everyone.
 Particularly not for those with a paralyzing fear of heights, bad knees, or a heart condition.
 But for those who welcome the challenge of the near-vertical climb with almost 1000-foot elevation gain (from that lovely flowing Crooked River you see below to the trail’s top up to the summit still a ways above this photo) it’s a spectacular hiking opportunity.